Economic chill dulls Chinese appetite for some luxury brands

 Anxiety over possible terrorist attacks has prompted some Chinese to avoid Paris, London and other shopping destinations.

-Tighter visa restrictions under President Donald Trump also make it harder for Chinese shoppers to get to the United States, Cavender said.
+Tighter visa restrictions under President Donald Trump also make it harder for Chinese shoppers to get to the United States, said Cavender.

 Chinese tourist arrivals in the United States fell 20 percent from a year earlier to 880,000 in the three months ending in September, according to an estimate by the China Outbound Tourism Research Institute in Hamburg, Germany.
 The number going to France rose 20.7 percent to 664,800 and those bound for Italy rose 18.9 percent to 850,000.

-“If people previously were going to the U.S. to buy an American luxury brand, that’s not their first choice anymore,” Cavender said.
+“If people previously were going to the U.S. to buy an American luxury brand, that’s not their first choice anymore,” said Cavender.
 “They would rather go to Japan, New Zealand or someplace in Europe where the process is easier.”

-Becker says he’s been working with several clients, including designer stores on New York’s Madison Avenue and Brookfield Place, on how to better cater to the Chinese.
-That includes allowing Chinese customers to use their preferred mobile payments systems, such as Alipay or WeChat.

 “When your confidence in the economy is off, whether it’s here in the United States or in the China, you’re going to cut back on your overall spending,” he said.